USEPA/WNTR/documentation/realtime.rst

   option is needed to handle the two methods of linking the simulators described below.

-Running the realtime simulator starts the following loop:
+Running the real-time simulator starts the following loop:

 .. uml::